benjamesmason/astro-nova/README.md

 - To be able to easily access experts in the field all in one place that can be trusted.
 - To navigate the website with ease, and access the simple information required quickly and without hassle.
 - To be able to sign-up for memberships and newsletters quickly and simply.
-- To be able to find the brands Social media handles all in one place so these can be accesible from one place.
+- To be able to find the brands Social media handles all in one place so these can be accessible from one place.
-- To have an overall enjoyable and positive experience while visitiing the site.
+- To have an overall enjoyable and positive experience while visiting the site.
-- To find a website with a clear layout that looks proffesional and trustworthy.
+- To find a website with a clear layout that looks professional and trustworthy.

 #### Returning User Goals